logo

 1. Continue adding steps, labels, and forks until you’ve designed your test thoroughly.

-5. Starting the Runner
+5. Start the Runner

 To automate and run your tests locally,